STEM Coach opportunity

 The program will consist of

-• winter residential camp, Wednesday 11 July to Saturday 14 July 2018
+• winter residential camp, Sunday 7 to Thursday 11 July 2019

-The summer camp will be held at the University of New South Wales (UNSW), Sydney.
-The winter camp will be held at the Australian National University (ANU), Canberra.
-Both camps will involve keynote addresses by prominent women in STEM, a panel discussion, lectures, laboratory sessions, tutorials and excursions.
+The summer and winter camps will be held at the Australian National University (ANU), Canberra.
+Both camps will involve keynote addresses by prominent women in STEM, a communications activity, lectures, laboratory sessions, tutorials and excursions.

 We recognise that the success and influence of a residential program can be greatly increased by ongoing follow-up.

-The mentoring program is designed to provide real support for students who have enrolled in the Curious Minds program.
+The STEM coaching program (formerly the coaching program) is designed to provide real support for students who have enrolled in the Curious Minds program.

-We are looking for 40 mentors from a variety of STEM fields to join our program from December 2017 to July 2018.
+We are looking for 45 STEM coaches from a variety of STEM fields to join our program from December 2018 to July 2019.

-Mentors will receive full training, mentoring resources and ongoing support.
+Coaches will receive full training, coaching resources, modules to guide conversations and ongoing support.

-To develop a relationship with the mentee that stimulates her curiosity, inspires her enthusiasm and motivates her interest in STEM studies and careers.
+To develop a relationship with the student that stimulates her curiosity, inspires her enthusiasm and motivates her interest in STEM studies and careers.

 Roles & responsibilities